ghetolay/jwamp/src/test/resources/readme.md

     mvn test

-In eclipse you can
+In eclipse you can :
 * right-click on "srv/test/resources/testng.xml" file and select "run as TestNG Suite".

-or if you have m2eclipse you can
+or if you have m2eclipse installed you can :
 * right-click on the project and select "run as Maven test".

 Server Actions